Gibraltar detains oil tanker headed for Syria | The China Post

 “That refinery is the property of an entity that is subject to European Union sanctions against Syria,” said Gibraltar’s chief minister, Fabian Picardo.
 The refinery is a Syrian government-owned facility controlled by Syrian President Bashar Assad, and falls under the EU’s Syrian Sanctions Regime.

-The vessel, named Grace 1, was boarded in the early morning hours Thursday 4 kilometers (2.5 miles) off the Gibraltar coast after it slowed down in a designated area used to ferry goods on board ships.
-Gibraltar is located on the Mediterranean Sea at the southern the tip of the Iberian Peninsula.
+The vessel, named Grace 1, was boarded in the early morning hours Thursday 4 kilometers (2.5 miles) off the Gibraltar coast, after it slowed down in a designated area used to ferry goods on board ships.

-Later on Thursday, Iran summoned the British ambassdor to Tehran over the incident.
-Iranian Foreign Ministry spokesman Abbas Mousavi slammed the “illegal” seizure on Twitter, demanding answers from the UK.

 Read more: Hunting Bashar Assad’s henchmen in Syria